 Studying the Diploma of Community Services at Holmesglen

-This interactive and supportive course ensures that you develop the skills, knowledge and confidence you require to support your growth as a professional worker in the community services sector.
+This interactive and supportive course ensures that you develop the skills, knowledge and confidence you require to support your growth as a professional in the community services sector.

 To receive this qualification you must complete eight core units and eight elective units.